franklynw/InputAccessoryTextField/README.md

 Requires FWCommonProtocols, which is linked.
 GitHub page is [here](https://github.com/franklynw/FWCommonProtocols)

-## License
+## Licence

-`InputAccessoryTextField` is available under the MIT license
+`InputAccessoryTextField` is available under the MIT licence